The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Application: Symmetry breaking for a crystal in the Kohn-Sham model with large Dirac exchange

-The definition means that any $\ell$-periodic minimiser has a lower energy per unit volume than the $1$-periodic state.
+The definition means that an $\ell$-periodic minimiser has a lower energy per unit volume than the $1$-periodic state.
 It does not mean that the electrons will necessarily be in this $\ell$-periodic state.
-But at least we can deduce that they will not be in the $1$-periodic state.
-Spatial symmetry has to be broken.
+But at least we can deduce that they will not be $1$-periodic.

 The case $c=0$ is studied at length in~\cite{CatBriLio-01} and in~\cite[App.~A]{CanDelLew-08a}.
 In this situation the energy $\gamma\mapsto \cE^{\rm KS}_{0,\ell}(\gamma)$ is convex and the problem $E^{\rm KS}(0,\ell)$ admits a unique minimiser $\gamma_{0,\ell}$ for every $\ell\geq1$.
 This state solves the nonlinear equation